 - For those who need to escape the chaos of their daily life to be able to focus on recovery

-- For those without a safe place to live
+- For those without a safe place to live or recover

 Outpatient rehab centers allow individuals to attend treatment at the facility multiple times a week or daily, for a few hours or all day, and then return home to sleep at night.
 Some of these programs are very flexible so that patients can go to rehab while still going to work, attending school, and taking care of responsibilities at home.
 Some people attend outpatient treatment after completing an inpatient stay, while others begin their recovery with an outpatient program.